johannesholmberg/archive.holmberg.io/notebook/_posts/2013-04-19-a-way-of-living.md

   - /article/a-way-of-living/
 ---

-<p class="intro" markdown="1">**I** live by experimenting.
+I live by experimenting.
 By that I mean I’m continuously observing different parts of my life that I’d like to challenge or improve upon.
-It may be to get healthier, to gather self-esteem, to change a preconception, to prove a point.</p>
+It may be to get healthier, to gather self-esteem, to change a preconception, to prove a point.

 I am constantly experimenting in order to keep growing.
 And I keep doing it in order to avoid getting settled; in my footsteps, by my thinking or through my actions.